USAJOBS/openopps-help/applicants/withdraw-application.md

 To withdraw an application from an opportunity:

-1. Sign into Open Opportunities—you will go to your dashboard.
+1. Sign into Open Opportunities.
+2. Go to the **Participated** section of your dashboard.
-2. Find and click the opportunity that you want to withdraw your application.
+3. Find and click the opportunity that you want to withdraw your application.
-3. Click **Withdraw your application**, located in the blue box.
-A message will appear to confirm you withdrew your application.
+4. Click **Withdraw your application**, located in the blue box.
+A message will appear to confirm you want to withdraw your application.
-4. Click **Okay**.
+5. Click **Withdraw**.

 ## Withdraw an application from the U.S. Department of State Student Internship Program (Unpaid)